DevSolar/pdclib/Readme.rst

 implemented to provide the backing for this (as there is no purpose in implementing two abstractions)

-Cleanup portions of <stdio.h>, particularly the backend. _PDCLIB_fillbuffer and _PDCLIB_flushbuffer in particular do not feel 'well' factored and need to know too much about FILE's internals.

 Modularize the library somewhat.
 This can already be seen with components under "opt/".
 This structure is preliminary; it will likely change as the process continues.